Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Results

 Next, we establish the Heisenberg Hamiltonian parameters for {\mn} as a function of pressure.
 We base our calculations on experimental crystal structures as described above.
 In order to determine the exchange interactions, we now apply the DFT energy mapping technique.
 This involves DFT calculations for a large number of spin configurations in low symmetry structures of {\mn} and fitting the total energies with the Heisenberg Hamiltonian

 where ${\bf S}_i$ are spin operators, and we do not double count bonds.
-This approach regularly yields excellent results in magnetic insulators~\cite{Gonzalez2024,Jaubert2025} but it has also been useful for understanding the magnetism in semiconducting and metallic {\cgt} under pressure~\cite{Xu2023, EbadAllah2025}.
+This approach regularly yields excellent results in magnetic insulators~\cite{Gonzalez2024,Jaubert2025} and it has also been useful for understanding the magnetism in semiconducting and metallic {\cgt} under pressure~\cite{Xu2023, EbadAllah2025}.
 In fact, the latter material shares many similarities with {\mn}, for example the structural elements of the \ce{Ge2Te6} or \ce{Si2Te6} units and the observation of an anomalous Hall effect under pressure~\cite{Susilo2024,Scharf2025}.
+Examples for alternative approaches to magnetic Hamiltonian parameters are the four-state method~\cite{Xiang2011}, which we do not employ here because we rely on the safety net provided by our statistical approach, and the force theorem method as implemented, for example, in the \texttt{tb2j} package~\cite{He2021}; we applied the latter to ferrimagnetic {\mn} but did not arrive at a meaningful result.

 In the DFT energy mapping approach, there are two parameters that affect the overall energy scale of the exchange couplings, the on-site interaction $U$ and the Hund's rule coupling $J_{\rm H}$.
 The latter is expected to have little material dependence, and we fix it to $J_{\rm H}=0.76$\,eV as suggested in Ref.~\cite{Mizokawa1996}.
 For the on-site Coulomb interaction $U$, we exploit experimental observations at ambient pressure and then fix $U$, assuming that it is not strongly pressure dependent.
-The experimental Curie-Weiss temperature $T_{\rm CW}=-277$\,K and the ferrimagnetic ordering temperature $T_{\rm C}=78$\,K at ambient pressure~\cite{May2017} are well reproduced in our theoretical calculations if we choose $U=4.2$\,eV for this entire study.
-With the fixed parameters $U=4.2$\,eV and $J_{\rm H}=0.76$\,eV, we now calculate the Heisenberg Hamiltonian parameters; they are summarized in Fig.~\ref{fig:couplings}.
+The experimental Curie-Weiss temperature $T_{\rm CW}=-277$\,K and the ferrimagnetic ordering temperature $T_{\rm C}=78$\,K at ambient pressure~\cite{May2017} are well reproduced in our theoretical calculations if we choose $U=4.2$\,eV for this entire study (see Fig.~\ref{fig:couplings}a).
+With the fixed parameters $U=4.2$\,eV and $J_{\rm H}=0.76$\,eV, we now calculate the Heisenberg Hamiltonian parameters; they are shown in Fig.~\ref{fig:couplings}b, d, e and f.
+Table~\ref{tab:bondidentification} identifies the most important bonds and specifies how they evolve across the structural phase transition.